kaikue/15-466-f18-game0/README.md

 I don't know C++ very well, so a lot of the code may be messy.
 I don't really understand the point of .hpp files yet; it seems like pointless copy-pasting that the computer should be doing.
 Learning Blender to edit models was also tricky.

+Getting a perfect, always-solvable level generation algorithm was also difficult.

 Good Code:

-I am quite happy with my level generation algorithm.
-It produces generally fun, always (I think) solvable levels without being too difficult to implement.
+I managed to juggle signed (facing directions) and unsigned (board positions) values without mixing them up too much.

 # Using This Base Code